pombredanne/kobalt-versioneye/README.md

 [![VersionEye Logo](src/site/images/VersionEyeLogo.png)](https://www.versioneye.com)

-The plug-in will create and update projects on [VersionEye](https://www.versioneye.com/), a service that notifies you about out-dated dependencies, security vulnerabilities and license violations.
+The plug-in will create and update projects on [VersionEye](https://www.versioneye.com/), a service that notifies you about outdated dependencies, security vulnerabilities and license violations.

 To use the plug-in include the following in `Build.kt` file: